 Finally, on the Orthodox Easter table is a bottle of cognac.
 In Moldova cognac is not fancy French brandy but green-walnut liqueur, like the Italian nocino.
 Have you picked your own green walnuts this year?
 If you can still pierce the walnuts to the center with a needle, it’s not too late to make green-walnut liqueur.

-All photos copyright © Rebecca Waterhouse 2013
+All photos copyright © Rebecca Waterhouse 2013.
+Thanks, Rebecca!

 In the coastal village of Rockport, on Cape Ann, Massachusetts, Robert and I found the best lobster we’d ever eaten at the Roy Moore Lobster Company, on Bearskin Neck.
 We sat on the little dock out back slurping raw, briny oysters and watching a young man prepare lobster traps a few feet away while another boiled up a our own crustacean in the little restaurant-store, where lobsters waiting their turn ran angry circles in their glass tank, at eye level with the customers.
 When the boiled brethren were ready, the cook cracked the shells with a knife, set each lobster in a paper basket, and topped the claws with a little plastic cup of melted butter.
 Sweet, tender, and succulent, that lobster was as good as fresh Dungeness crab.
 I licked the luscious tomalley off my fingers, the shells, and the basket.
 A Chinese family stepped aside as the trap repairer came through pulling a big crate of lobsters just off the boat, and we scrambled to clear up our mess so the family could sit.